cosmicjs/cosmicjs-node/README.md

 ## Get content

-Delivering content to your app is simple by using the `objects.find` method.
+Delivering content to your app is simple using the `objects.find` method.

 **Get multiple Objects**